FreshMate-Fruit-Ripeness-Detection/.github/profile/README.md

 ## Overview

-This project intends to help fruit farmers, fruit sellers, and consumers determine fruit quality by creating a machine-learning model that can classify fruit ripeness into three categories: "unripe," "ripe," and "rotten."
+This project intends to help users determine fruit quality by creating a machine-learning model that can classify fruit ripeness into three categories: "unripe," "ripe," and "rotten."
 The classification procedure uses a Convolutional Neural Network (CNN) architecture with a pre-trained ResNet50 model implemented with TensorFlow and other related libraries.

 ![Mockups](link mockup.png)